Hero Image

 Interactions between engineered and endogenous immune cells and proteins

 CARs are designed to be lone actors, completely independent activators of T cell function.
 But are they?
-Endogenous T cell surface proteins are complex ecosystems that interact in a dynamic fashion.
+Endogenous T cell proteins are complex ecosystems that interact in a dynamic fashion.
 How CARs integrate into the repertoire of endogenous T cell protein functions remains unclear.
-Using a range of technologies including high-resolution microscopy, proximity-labeling and advanced genome engineering we are dissecting the manner in which CARs disrupt or complement these protein ecosystems, and which endogenous proteins intrinsically support or suppress CAR function.
+Using a range of technologies including high-resolution microscopy, proximity-labeling and genome engineering, we are dissecting the manner in which CARs disrupt or complement these protein ecosystems, and which endogenous proteins intrinsically support or suppress CAR function.

 Co-evolution of cancer and CAR T cells